Recipe - Coconut Roti

-- Add ½ cup unsweetened dessicated coconut (fresh is preferable), 1 shallot finely chopped and 1 minced green chlli/chilli flakes (optional).
+- Add ½ cup unsweetened desiccated coconut (fresh is preferable), 1 shallot finely chopped and 1 minced green chlli/chilli flakes (optional).

 - Oil your palm with a tsp of oil.

-- Add ½ cup water to bowl and knead with your hand.
-(Flours have different moisture levels so add more gradually if required.
-I added an extra tablespoon of water as I felt it was a bit dry).
+- Add salt water to bowl and knead with your hand.
+(Flours have different moisture levels so add extra if required - I added an extra tablespoon of water as I felt it was a bit dry).

 - Divide dough into 4 balls.